-The Company's future viability will depend upon its ability to secure financing for ongoing exploration activities at its current mineral properties, or the acquisition and financing of any additional mineral properties.
-If these mineral properties are to be successful, additional funds will be required for development and, if warranted, to place them into commercial production.
-The sources of future funds presently available to the Company are through the issuance of common shares or through the sale of an interest in any of its properties or assets in whole or in part.
+The Company's future viability depends upon the acquisition and financing of mineral exploration or other projects.
+If the mineral projects are to be successful, additional funds will be required for development and, if warranted, to place them into commercial production.
+The sources of future funds presently available to the Company is through the issuance of Common Shares or through the sale of an interest in any of its properties or assets in whole or in part.
 The ability of the Company to arrange such financing or the sale of an interest will depend, in part, on prevailing market conditions as well as the business performance of the Company.
 These events and conditions indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
-There can be no assurances that the Company will be successful in its efforts to arrange the necessary financing, if needed, on terms satisfactory to the Company.
-If additional financing is arranged through the issuance of shares, control of the Company may change, and shareholders may suffer significant dilution.
+There can be no assurance that the Company will be successful in its efforts to arrange the necessary financing, if needed, on terms satisfactory to the Company.
+If additional financing is arranged through the issuance of shares, control of the Company may change and shareholders may suffer significant dilution.